 This body has a weight problem.
 I don’t talk about it much here because this is not the place to do it.
 I know I get fed up of hearing about people’s weight loss journey’s – even when seeking them out.
 However, recent measures to combat this vast amount of adipose tissue have yielded unexpected results, besides the pursuit of healthy body weight.

-When you’ve been battling a weight problem for as long as I have – think 20 years – you find yourself looking to alternative measures to make it right.
-I will not lie and say that anything has worked particularly well for losing weight, however, some mindfulness and spirituality approaches have given me a deeper understanding of myself and how to approach my goals.
+When you’ve been battling a weight problem for as long as I have – think 20 years – you might look to alternative measures to make it right.
+I will not lie and say that anything has worked particularly well for losing weight.
+However, some mindfulness and spirituality approaches have given me a deeper understanding of myself and how to approach my goals.

 Mens sana in corpore sano